-Conducting Sub-Sector Analysis with a Gender Lens: Sub-sector analysis with a gender lens follows the usual approach to sub-sector assessment (as outlined in various M4P documents, and as adapted by AIP-PRISMA) but ensures that roles, controls, challenges and opportunities relevant for women and men are assessed separately.
-In this way, gender considerations are integrated into the process of research and analysis:
+Conducting Sub-Sector Analysis with a Gender Lens: Sub-sector analysis with a gender lens follows the usual approach to sub-sector assessment (as outlined in various M4P documents, and as adapted by AIP-Rural) but ensures that roles, controls, challenges and opportunities relevant for women and men are assessed separately.
+In this way, gender considerations are integrated into the process of research and analysis.
+By understanding these areas of inquiry for women and men, we learn about the barriers and opportunities for both genders such as differing access to assets, services, information and opportunities, preferred or prescribed roles, socio-cultural norms and workload constraints.

-- Core functions of women and men in the sub-sector, focusing on the target group (smallholder farmers) but considering all market actors with a gender lens and identifying their roles. - Formal and informal rules and norms affecting women and men such as gender-insensitive regulations and social attitudes towards women in various jobs. - Transactions that take place in the sub-sector, and the gender dynamics of those transactions. - Barriers or challenges that are generally true and specific to women in the sub-sector, including those related to reproductive/household activities. - Access to services, resources, infrastructure and opportunities related to the sub-sector. - Decision making authority of women and men regarding production, sales, income management and - Workload issues in the sub-sector with an understanding of outcomes from increased or changed participation in the sub-sector, or the introduction of new services/technologies etc.
+- Core functions of women and men in the sub-sector, focusing on the target group (smallholder farmers) but considering all market actors with a gender lens and identifying their roles. - Formal and informal rules and norms affecting women and men such as gender-insensitive regulations and social attitudes towards women in various jobs. - Transactions that take place in the sub-sector, and the gender dynamics of those transactions. - Barriers or challenges that are generally true and specific to women in the sub-sector, including those related to reproductive/household activities. - Access to services, resources, infrastructure and opportunities related to the sub-sector. - Decision-making authority of women and men regarding production, sales, income management and use. - Workload issues in the sub-sector with an understanding of outcomes from increased or changed participation in the sub-sector, or the introduction of new services/technologies - Leadership opportunities, networking and new roles for women in the sector.